bespoke-silicon-group/hb_bigblade/README.md

 ## We thank Synopsys for their support in our mission to train students to use Modern CAD tools

-Particularly by allowing the sharing of scripts per [this document](sara-univ-sw-program-guide2023.pdf).
+Particularly by allowing the sharing of TCL scripts per [this document](sara-univ-sw-program-guide2023.pdf).